medredakamal/kamvcard/README.md

 Easy to have your own vCard file, fill in the form and hit the "Export" button

+### UPDATE : Now you can add your picture pciture buy uokk

 ## Preview
 ![KamVCard Preview](https://github.com/medredakamal/kamvcard/raw/main/kamvcard-preview.gif)